AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/home.md

 ---
-title: Guia de as a Cloud Service de ativos
+title: Guia as a Cloud Service de ativos
 description: Saiba mais sobre o Assets as a Cloud Service e atualize-se sobre as novidades.
 landing-page-description: Aprenda a usar e administrar o Experience Manager Assets as a Cloud Service.
 feature: Asset Management